 In both dogs and humans, Chlamydia can cause individuals to scratch the problem area.

 Both dogs and humans can be asymptomatic (showing no symptoms at all).

 In both dogs and humans, more serious problems can develop if the infection is left untreated.

 How is Chlamydia different in dogs and humans?

 Yes, there are some similarities in the way Chlamydia manifests itself in dogs, humans and other animals.
 However, there are perhaps more noticeable differences in symptoms than similarities.
 These differences are:

 Symptoms of Chlamydia usually affect the reproductive organs in humans, whereas in dogs it frequently affects the eyes or respiratory organs.

 Chlamydia in humans is sexually transmitted, however, dogs do not contract the infection via sexual activity.

 Chlamydia in humans is contracted by bodily fluids, whereas dogs can catch it from dry bird poo.

-Rover was a 7-year-old German shepherd who started to develop itchy, inflamed eyes.
-His owners became concerned when Rover looked like he was struggling to see and became uninterested in his food or his walks.
-After tests, the vet diagnosed the problem as chlamydia.
-Rover was given doxycycline for 4 weeks and by the end of that month, all the symptoms were gone and Rover was back to himself.
-This case was important though because conversations with the vet identified that the field Rover often walked through was home to a large number of birds, suggesting a strong possibility that Rover contracted the infection from bird feces found in that field.
+Radar was a 7-year-old German Shepherd who started to develop itchy, inflamed eyes.
+His owners became concerned when Radar looked like he was struggling to see and became uninterested in his food or his walks.
+After tests, the vet diagnosed the problem as Chlamydia.
+Radar was given doxycycline for 4 weeks and by the end of that month, all the symptoms were gone and he was back to normal.
+This case was important though, because conversations with the vet identified that the field Radar often walked through was home to a large number of birds, suggesting a strong possibility that the pooch contracted the infection from bird feces found in that field.